okeshawarz/prospectus/keshawarz_prospectus_v2.md

 I begin with a more comprehensive review of contemporary literature in urban economics, place-based labor economics, and (New) Economic Geography.
 This will serve as a starting point for the discussion of the relevant issues of urbanization, housing, and rents.
-I then focus on a detailed historiy of economic thought on the topics of land rents and urbanization, reviewing Smith, Ricardo, Sraffa, and Keynes, with a particular focus on Marx and George, and their associated successors in the discipline of economic geography.
+I then focus on a detailed history of economic thought on the topics of land rents and urbanization, reviewing Smith, Ricardo, Sraffa, and Keynes, with a particular focus on Marx and George, and their associated successors in the discipline of economic geography.
 Finally, I condense this into a presentation of the relationship between wages, profits, rents, and density.